 How indemnity plans are masked as full health plans

 Indemnity plans can be masked as major medical health plans by desperate agents attracted to the high commissions dangling the best features that any buyer will look for and appreciate.
-These features include no restrictions on the doctor I can visit and no deductible.
+They can also be sold by agents that just aren’t aware of the limitations, as I found out several years ago when these plans were becoming popular.
+Just like there are agents who sell directly to businesses and consumers, there are also wholesale agents that sell to us.
+Being relatively new to the health insurance field I took the advice of a wholesaler that was very good at pointing out the pros of the indemnity coverage.
+These features include no restrictions on the doctor my customers can visit and no deductible.
 However, concentrating on these features may leave out a lot of the unflattering features of these plans.
 Many are thus marketed as PPOs, since PPOs give beneficiaries the freedom of choosing doctors from outside the network.

 True to the way these plans are marketed, no deductibles apply to these plans.
 However, as mentioned earlier, these plans often have a cap of only $500 or $1,000 for a visit that could cost $30,000, $300,000 or any other amount.
 The no-deductible feature in this case turns out to be not so good, as the cover equates to having no health cover when one needs the service.
 Instead of a medical plan where deductibles apply and co-payments apply, when one chooses these masked indemnity plans, they get to bear most of the cost of their healthcare needs, even in emergencies.